wiicode/cybersecurity-framework/bronze-controls/designing-controls/logging-for-security.md

 {.is-warning}

 ## Log transport
 This is dictated by the logging source and the service that ingests logs, although network overlays could be added.
-The NCSC recommends using transport encryption where possible.
-The NCSC has not examined and does not endorse particular protocols, but common choices include Syslog, SNMP traps, and Windows Event Forwarding.
+The BCSF recommends using transport encryption where possible.
+The BCSF has not examined and does not endorse particular protocols, but common choices include Syslog, SNMP traps, and Windows Event Forwarding.
 When sending logs across trust boundaries, they should be sent across a one-way flow control (e.g. UDP or a data diode) to make it harder for an attacker to modify stored logs.

 ## Processing and storage
 Accepts logs pushed (or pulled) from device sources, cleans them up (formatting), normalises and then loads them into a data store.
 Plan for storage to roll-over, avoiding disks filling and the service failing.